 Keeping a character mysterious when you’re residing in that character’s head is a challenge, but I think it worked out well.
 The first person perspective definitely helped.
 The Queen knows more than the reader, but there’s no reason for her to fixate on those details.
 That makes the lack of exposition more palatable.

-Several readers requested a follow-up story so they could learn more about the Queen of Smiles.
+Several readers requested a follow-up story so they could learn more about the protagonist.
 I think that’s a good sign that she was intriguingly mysterious rather than annoyingly opaque.

 As a new writer, I inevitably struggle with pacing.
 I’m currently rewriting my first book, Investigation, Mediation, Vindication, and a large reason for that is because its pacing is all wrong… weak at the start, saggy in the middle, and then psycho-fast through the climax.